 fbpx Skip to main content

-By Tamara Welsh, Head Herbalist at Happy Herb Co
+By Tamara Welsh, Happy Herbalist

 As an herbalist, I love to gather information about herbs from many different sources as well as my own personal and clinical experiences.
 I find it fascinating to understand how different herbalists from the past and present are using the same herb.
 I also love learning the interesting and sometimes quirky facts recorded in herbals of the past.
 Today, I have turned to my herbal library to pull together some information about the wonderful herb that is Mugwort.

 So to begin….what’s with the name?
 Mugwort.
 Mrs M Grieve, one of Western Herbal Medicines’ pioneering women wrote A Modern Herbal, first published in 1931, shares these insights into where Mugwort got its common name.
-“The Mugwort is said to have derived its name from having being use to flavour drinks…It has also been suggested that the name, Mugwort, may be derived not from ‘mug’, the drinking vessel, but from moughte (a moth or maggot), because…the plant has been regarded, in common with Wormwood, as useful in keeping off the attacks of moths.”
-(1) The Latin name for Mugwort, Artemesia vulgaris refers to Artemis, the goodness of young women and childbirth.
-Australian herbalist, Ruth Trickey in Women, Hormones and the Menstrual Cycle explains that “Herbs from the Artemesia family can be used during and after childbirth, to regulate and strengthen contractions and aid with the expulsion of the placenta”.
+“Mugwort(Artemisia vulgaris) is said to have derived its name from having being used to flavour drinks with the Mugwort leaves… It has also been suggested that the name, Mugwort, may be derived not from ‘mug’, the drinking vessel, but from moughte (a moth or maggot), because…the Mugwort plant has been regarded, in common with Wormwood, as useful in keeping off the attacks of moths.”
+(1) The Latin name for Mugwort, Artemisia vulgaris refers to Artemis, the goodness of young women and childbirth.
+Australian herbalist, Ruth Trickey in Women, Hormones and the Menstrual Cycle explains that “Herbs from the Artemisia family can be used during and after childbirth, to regulate and strengthen contractions and aid with the expulsion of the placenta”.
 (2).

 Interestingly, these silver hairs on the underside of the Mugwort leaf are used to create moxa.
 In his herbal, Nicolas Culpeper, an astrologer-physician of the early 17th Century, explains “The moxa, so famous in the eastern countries for curing the gout by burning the part affected, is the down which grows upon the underside of this herb.”(4) Similarly, the Native Americans burned Mugwort as a smudge to purify the spiritual and physical environment (5).